NezuShin/NClans/README.md

 - `nclans.admin` - access for command `/clans admin`
 - `nclans.displayname.change` - change clan display name (change colors only)
+- Another clan commands can be accessed without any premissions

 ### Admin commands
 - `/clans admin reload` - reload config
 - `/clans admin refresh` - refresh cache for this server

-### How it works?
+### How does it work?

 Data from database cached in every server.
 When players change database state (create/join/leave clan, etc), servers reload their cache.
 Every command interaction runs async and always communicates with database, cache is synchronous and read-only.
-Plugin messaging between server via bungeecord api (faster; if available; Velocity also supports it) or mysql database (slower; not requires proxy or online players on every server) for sending chat messages and refreshing cache.
+Plugin communication between servers is done via BungeeCord API (faster; supported by Velocity; preferred by the plugin) or MySQL database (slower; does not requires a proxy or online players on every server) for sending chat messages and refreshing cache.